North Korea men's national ice hockey team: History

 The game of ice hockey in North Korea became popular during the 1950s when Soviet and Chinese workers taught the game and its rules in the capital city of Pyongyang.
 The Ice Hockey Association of the DPR Korea was founded in 1955.
 North Korea became a member of the IIHF on 8 August 1964.
 North Korea's first national championship was held in 1956 and was won by Amnokgang Pyongyang.
 The North Korea national team did not make its debut until 1974, when it competed in the C pool of the World Championships.
 The team lost its first game to Italy 11–2 on 8 March 1974, but rebounded for a surprising victory over China.

 Withdrawal from 2011, 2022 and 2023 IIHF tournaments

 DPR Korea announced that their men's and women's teams were not going to compete in IIHF competition due to financial reasons.
 The men's team was scheduled to participate at the Div II championships in Melbourne, Australia, while the women's team was scheduled to participate at the Div II championship in Caen, France.
-DPR Korea men's team also withdrew from Division III A tournaments in 2022 and 2023 due to the COVID-19 pandemic, and therefore has not been active since 2019.
+DPR Korea men's team also withdrew from Division III A tournaments in 2022 and 2023 due to the COVID-19 pandemic, and therefore was not active until 2024.